More Perfect Union (media organization): Political coverage

 In 2021, More Perfect Union was the first outlet to report on a leaked draft of a controversial Ohio voting reform bill backed by Republican lawmakers, describing it as a "devastating new voter suppression bill."
 The group highlighted provisions such as requiring two forms of ID for mail or early voting, banning ballot drop boxes, cutting early voting, and ending state-paid ballot postage.
 Two years later, the outlet released footage of President Joe Biden meeting union organizers and reported on his appearance at a United Auto Workers picket line, noting that the organization played a coordinating role.

 By the end of 2024, the organization published a video interview with President Joe Biden in which he publicly endorsed a ban on congressional stock trading.
 The Associated Press reviewed the interview before its release.
 In 2025, the media platform launched a national billboard campaign to raise awareness about the effects of federal staffing cuts on public safety in national parks.
 Approximately 300 billboards were placed across Arizona, Nevada, Ohio, Pennsylvania, and Florida.
 The initiative responded to workforce reductions under the U.S. Department of Government Efficiency, which had led to a significant decrease in National Park Service personnel.
+The Minnesota Star Tribune noted that the campaign aimed to criticize staffing reductions linked to DOGE by emphasizing potential safety risks at national parks.

+More Perfect University

+In April 2026, MPU launched More Perfect University (MPUniversity) to organize students on college campuses as a progressive alternative to Turning Point USA.
+In May 2026, the organization coordinated a rental rip-off hearing in the Bronx alongside New York City mayor Zohran Mamdani and housing official Cea Weaver to address housing affordability and support the development of tenant unions.

 Organization and leadership

 More Perfect Union is led by Faiz Shakir.
 As of 2023, the organization had approximately 28 full-time employees.
+By 2026, it had grown to a staff of about 30 employees and was operating with an annual budget of approximately $10 million.